 So, I’m sitting in the chair putting on a brave face, frankly feeling pretty calm about it.
 Dentistzilla is giving me local anesthesia that honestly hurts like hell, but it passes and I keep playing it cool.
 My mouth is starting to feel, – well, pretty much non-existent, which is both fascinating and somewhat disturbing, and I am suddenly feeling strangely aware of my palate.
 Then the palpitations and the dizziness start, but before I have the chance to complain, I am being told that this is totally normal.
 Ok, I accept what I am hearing, but I am also starting to suspect that cavewoman-me is not as ok with this as I thought.

-Time passes (honestly no idea how long), and at some point they realize that I have no plans what so ever on recovering.
+Time passes (honestly no idea how long), and at some point, they realize that I have no plans what so ever on recovering.
 Quite the opposite in fact, as they hurry to get the garbage bin just in case I throw up.
-I do not however, as my body weighs about three hundred kilos and I would probably had choked on my own vomit before I had managed to get up to aim.
+I do not, however, as my body weighs about three hundred kilos and I would probably have choked on my own vomit before I had managed to get up to aim.
 Luckily I had not eaten in about seventeen hours (just because I sometimes prioritize sleeping over food).

-Then at last, they decide to ask me ~the question~; Would you like a tranquilizing injection?
-I have honestly never been so grateful about being offered drugs, so I comply, possibly a tad too enthusiastically.
+Then, at last, they decide to ask me ~the question~; Would you like a tranquilizing injection?
+I have honestly never been so grateful for being offered drugs, so I comply, possibly a tad too enthusiastically.
 I get the shot and the euphoria begins.

 I feel calm.
 I feel happy.
-The nausea passes.
+Nausea passes.
 I start making jokes with an articulation that I can only imagine, and I am suddenly totally fine with having my teeth ripped out of my skull.
 Why worry?
 Hakuna Matata!

 We go home and I call my father, who cannot really understand what I am saying over the phone.
 I am in a good mood though!
 I spend the rest of the day drooling blood stains on basically all the pillows and cushions we own, giving myself a significant portion of laundry to get done during the following days.